dralletje/Windowed/README.md

 5. Even just selecting the right window to restore the tab to after going out of windowed mode again takes more lines then you'd expect.

 ### Hey I got a request or even got something that might be useful
-Nice, please open an issue or a PR.
-That'd be really cool.
+Nice.
+Please open an issue or a PR.
+That'd be really cool. 😎

 ---

-Thanks,
+Thanks for reading,
 Michiel Dral